editor-bootstrap/vim-bootstrap-updater/README.md

   - Add `Plug 'https://github.com/sherzberg/vim-bootstrap-updater'` to .vimrc
   - Run `:PlugInstall`

-## Todo
+## Status

-1. Write a plugin
-2. Write documentation
+This is a proof of concept!